 Welcome to my homepage.
-I am a doctoral researcher at the University of Oldenburg as well as a research associate in the research group »Need-Based Justice and Distribution Procedures« (FOR 2104) of the German Research Foundation (DFG), where I am concerned with fundamental questions of distributive justice between normative theory and empirical social research, focussing especially on need-based justice.
+I am a doctoral researcher at the University of Oldenburg and a research associate at the research group »Need-Based Justice and Distribution Procedures« (FOR 2104) of the German Research Foundation (DFG), where I am concerned with questions of distributive justice between normative theory and empirical social research, focussing especially on need-based distributive justice.

 Areas of Competence: Distributive Justice, Philosophy of Need

-Areas of Interest: Philosophy of Language, Philosophy of ScienceShow some of the current projects I work on
+Areas of Interest: Philosophy of Language, Philosophy of Science, Game StudiesShow some of the current projects I work on